jmslbam/wp-cli-base-command/readme.md

 }
 ```

-3. Use Bulk taks helper
+# Use Bulk task helper
+Use the Bulk_Task to easily loop over all kind of CPT's and preform a task on it.

 ```php
 <?php